OxfordInfoLabs/ng-kinibind/README.md

 KinibindModel exposes the following members.

-* results (array) - https request results when of type Array are populated against this member
+* results (array) - http request results of type Array are populated against this member
 * item (object) - http request results of type JSON Object are populated against this member
 * value (string | number) - http request results of either string or number type are populated against this member
 * totalCount (number) - in the case where `bindModel.results` is populated this will contain the count of results